-Concept Detail Guards Guards are conditional statements that are evaluated whenever the simulator has to determine the path to take next.
-Guards typically have these characteristics: • Defined on transitions and control flows to govern how simulation proceeds • Written in JavaScript • Can refer to variables defined during simulation Adding Guards Guards are defined on the Transition or Control Flow in the 'Properties' dialog for the selected connector.
-A Guard is typically a piece of JavaScript that will evaluate to either True or False.
+Concept Detail Guards Guards are conditional statements that are evaluated whenever the Simulator has to determine the path to take next.
+Guards typically have these characteristics: • Defined on transitions and control flows to govern how a Simulation proceeds • Written in JavaScript • Can refer to variables defined during Simulation Adding Guards Guards are defined on the Transition or Control Flow in the 'Properties' dialog for the selected connector.
+A Guard is typically a piece of JavaScript that will evaluate to either True or False .
 For example, here is a conditional statement that refers to a current variable (Balance) being greater than zero.
-Note the use of the prefix this to indicate that the variable is a member of the current Class context.
-Guard: this.Balance >0; Effect: Effect is a Behavior Evaluation Semantics During execution the Simulator will examine all possible paths forward and evaluate any guard conditions.
-This evaluation could establish that: A single valid path forward evaluates to True; the Simulator will follow that path Two valid paths exist; the Simulator will block, waiting for some manual input via the console window to resolve the deadlock No valid path exists; the same response as when two paths are found - the Simulator waits for the user to change the execution context using the console window No paths evaluate to True but a default (unguarded path) exists; the Simulator will take the unguarded path
+Note the use of the prefix 'this' to indicate that the variable is a member of the current Class context.

+Guard: this.Balance >0;

+Effect is a Behavior

+Effect: A []